 NPR recently reported on a fascinating new method by California scientists to count the marine population in the state’s protected waters — by performing DNA testing on just a liter of seawater.
 The old way of conducting a marine census was for a diver to record the number of fish and other wildlife on a waterproof clipboard.
 The new way uses genomic sequencing to detect the DNA left by marine life and determine what species have been in the area.

 The story is a vivid example of a traditional, “dumb” approach to a massive data challenge being replaced, thanks to technology, by a new method that unlocks the value of data in radically more insightful, efficient and cost-effective ways.

-A similarly dramatic transformation is playing out in storage.
+A similarly dramatic transformation is playing out in big data storage.

 For decades, storage essentially has served as little more than a dumping ground for data.
 In the ‘90s, there was block storage for highly transactional data and file storage for unstructured and departmental data.
 Network attached storage emerged and improved performance and scalability.
 When NAS scale-out file storage couldn’t keep up with the capacity needed for web-scale requirements, object storage and flash became popular.

 But despite all the advances, enterprise storage has struggled to provide a performance level that can meet the needs of Big Data and AI workloads.
 And it hasn’t been able to answer basic questions for organizations: What do I actually have?
 Where is my performance going right now?
 What has driven growth over the last six months?
 What is going to drive growth in the next six months?

 In interviews Qumulo conducted with more than 600 storage administrators, buyers and users, we found two things keep them up at night most: how to manage data growth and a lack of understanding about all this data.